 Now do the front page setting and press save.

-Now your moodle site has been successfully installed.
-You can login with admin account.
+Now your Moodle site has been successfully installed.
+You can log in with the admin account.

 Now you see the Moodle dashboard.